kawaii-kode/.github/profile/README.md

 # kawaii-kode

 Welcome to **kawaii-kode**, a small, passionate community of friends dedicated to bringing our creative projects to life.
 Through our projects, we focus on learning, collaboration and creating small-scale applications with a personal touch.
 We work primarily on projects intended for personal use or small user groups and we strive to keep things fun and light-hearted.
-Though we come from different backgrounds, we share a deep passion for coding and are united by our goal of learning and building something meaningful together.

 | Name              | Team             | Skills                                    | Key       | kawaii |
 |-------------------|------------------|-------------------------------------------|-----------|--------|